n64blog/n64blog.github.io/_posts/2017-22-1-surf-the-slopes-in-these-n64-snowboarding-games.md

 img: ''
 ---

 The advent of 3D gaming in the mid to late ‘90s opened up a number of new possibilities in game design.
-In particular, the snowboarding game genre experienced explosive growth, when developers quickly realised how viable it now was thanks to the realistic 3D environments and physics they could create.
-Snowboarding games were new and fresh, and quickly attracted a lot of attention from gamers.
+Game developers quickly realised how viable snowboarding games now were thanks to the realistic 3D environments and physics they could create.

+As a result, the genre experienced sudden growth, and because it seemed new and fresh, it quickly attracted a lot of attention from gamers.

 In total, five snowboarding games were developed for the Nintendo 64.
 While that may not seem like a lot, they’re all quite different from one another, not to mention that one of them -- 1080 Snowboarding, which was developed by Nintendo itself -- was arguably the best snowboarding game of that generation of game systems.